khalid-hussain/morals-and-behaviour/8-practical-morality.md

 198. Disinterest as a human quality is a virtue which is made up of courage and generosity.
 The same is true of patience.

-199. Magnanimity is one kind of courage.
+199. Magnanimity[^mean-magnanimity] is one kind of courage.
 It does not have an opposite.

 200. Moderation is a virtue which is made up of generosity and fairness.